jacksund/simmate/docs/apps/deepmd.md

 # DeePMD Application

 !!! danger
-    Be aware that this application is currently undergoing initial testing and is not advised for use outside of the Warren Lab.
+    This app is currently in early testing.
+It is not advised to use it outside of the Warren Lab.

 --------------------------------------------------------------------------------

-## Overview
+## About

 The Deep Potential for Molecular Dynamics (DeePMD) is a software package designed to build machine-learned interatomic potentials using energy and force-field data.
 When trained on Density Functional Theory (DFT) data, these machine-learned potentials demonstrate significant efficiency in performing molecular dynamics simulations.

-This software is open-source and available for free.

 --------------------------------------------------------------------------------

-## Useful Resources
+## Helpful Resources

  - [GitHub Repository](https://github.com/deepmodeling/deepmd-kit)
  - [Official Documentation](https://docs.deepmodeling.org/projects/deepmd/en/master/)